 Accounting is all about making sure you always have a clear view of your income, petty cash, cost management, cash book, tax obligations, debts, paychecks, and everything else money-related you could possibly think of.

-But that can be pretty hard to keep track of — especially if you’re leading a small team and wearing many different hats at any given time.
-This is where an Excel accounting template really comes to the rescue.
+But that can be pretty hard to keep track of, especially if you’re leading a small team and wearing many different hats at any given time.
+This is where an Excel accounting template can help.

 There are a number of free accounting templates for Excel and Google Sheets you can download and import onto your desktop or web app.